MichaelCurry99/michael-reinforcement/Loops/loops.md

 - Question 1
     What is a loop?
+    When I use a loop, it helps me gather more detail of data that is already given before it.
 - Question 2
 In your own words, why do we use loops in Javascript?